Azure/Microsoft-Defender-for-Cloud/Secure Score/Enable auditing for the SQL server/Logic App/README.md

 # Logic App sample to remediate

 This Logic App deployment template is provided to remediate the "Enable auditing on SQL Server" recommendation in Azure Security Center.
-The workflow will enumerate all subscriptions via the API, loop through each subscrption and enumerate all storage accounts and their properties.
-It will then check the HTTS only property for each storage account and if it is not enabled it will set it to enabled.
+The workflow has some variables that are static that you must initalize at the start.

 This logic app is configured to use a managed service principal.
 After deploying the logic app, you will need to add the managed identity to the subscriptions for access.